open-policy-agent/opa/docs/content/policy-performance.md

 ## High Performance Policy Decisions

-For low-latency/high-performance use-cases, e.g. microservice API authorization, policy evaluation has a budget on the order of 1 millisecond.
-Not all use cases require that kind of performance, and OPA is powerful enough that you can write expressive policies that take longer than 1 millisecond to evaluate.
-But for high-performance use cases, there is a fragment of the policy language that has been engineered to evaluate quickly.
-Even as the size of the policies grow, the performance for this fragment can be nearly constant-time.
+Some use cases require very low-latency policy decisions.
+For example, a microservice API authorization decision might have a budget in the order of 1 millisecond.
+OPA is a general-purpose policy engine and supports some features and techniques to address high-performance use cases.

 ### Linear fragment

-The *linear fragment* of the language is all of those policies where evaluation amounts to walking over the policy once.
-This means there is no search required to make a policy decision.
-Any variables you use can be assigned at most one value.
+For such high-performance use cases, there is a fragment of the Rego language which has been engineered to evaluate in near constant time.
+Adding more rules to the policy will not significantly increase the evaluation time.

 For example, the following rule has one local variable `user`, and that variable can only be assigned one value.
 Intuitively, evaluating this rule requires checking each of the conditions in the body, and if there were N of these rules, evaluation would only require walking over each of them as well.